simonpl/roundcube_plugin_spam_vpopmaild/README.md

 Setup
 -----

-0. Make sure that your installation of vpopmaild.
+1. Make sure that your installation of vpopmaild is up and running.
 If you need to know how to setup the daemon, see `/doc/README.vpopmaild` in the source folder of vpopmail.

-1. Copy the files `spam_vpopmaild.php`, `config.inc.php.dist` and the
+2. Copy the files `spam_vpopmaild.php`, `config.inc.php.dist` and the
    folder `localization` to a folder named `spam_vpopmaild` into the directory `plugins` of your Roundcube installation.

-2. Rename `config.inc.php.dist` to `config.inc.php`.
+3. Rename `config.inc.php.dist` to `config.inc.php`.

-3. Adjust the values in `config.inc.php` to the values that match to your setup.
+4. Adjust the values in `config.inc.php` to the values that match to your setup.

 Usage
 -----